Categories

 A bit of a push

 In an earlier posting I talked about planning.
 Each year I have a set of loosely-sketched intentions.
-For the near future these include ‘Having a bit of a push on poetry’.
+For 2014 these include ‘Having a bit of a push on poetry’.
 This is a broad statement of intent, but I have several elements in mind that might add up to ‘a bit of a push’.
 I also have a specific image when I talk about ‘poetry’: Not poems that pour out of me, like it or not, but poetry to order, poetry on demand, poetry to a schedule.

 Recent attempts at producing poetry to a theme include: